 Bradford pears are pollution-tolerant trees and well-known (which is why they are listed above), but it is not recommended that you grow them.
 Their branches are weak, and they frequently break during storms.
 Alternative street trees with similar traits are 'Chanticleer' pears and 'Aristocrat' pears.

 Do you have trouble getting trees established along your street?
 It is no wonder: A spot near the street is a tough place for a tree to put roots down and thrive.

 And even if you do get a tree established, sometimes it is too messy to grow as a street tree.
 For instance, eastern white pine trees drop large cones and, worse yet, can lose numerous branches in ice storms.
 Another specimen too messy to be an effective street tree is American sweetgum; opt for a non-fruiting cultivar so as to avoid having to clean up gumballs.

 In addition to finding clean specimens, you face the following challenges (among others) in growing street trees:

 - Infertile soil

 You can easily see why pollution-tolerant trees would have a good chance of making a list of specimens valued for plantings along a road.
 Hedge maple (Acer campestre) and Japanese zelkova (Zelkova serrata) are two of the lesser-known specimens that make good street trees.
-Sunburst honey locust (see above) and the other specimens listed earlier are some of the better-known.
+Sunburst honey locust and the other specimens, like bur oaks and red oaks, are some of the better-known.